yaminisankar06/M1_calendar_utility/1_Requirements/README.md

     SWOT ANALYSIS

-STRENGTH -we can find ,list,add or navigate among the date ,month and year in the calender .
+STRENGTH -we can find ,list,add or navigate among the date ,month and year in the calendar .

 Marking important dates is also possible .